jhermsmeier/derive.js/README.md

 ==========

 Yes, I know.
 Many have done or tried it before.
-Still, this is make take on it, and it works for me.
+Still, this is my take on it, and it works for me.
 Consider it an experiment.
 Just in case you should decide to use it, ping me on twitter.
 I'm [@jhermsmeier](//twitter.com/jhermsmeier).